Eating Vegan or Vegetarian While Traveling a Nomad Life

 Before leaving the market, also stock up on portable and non-perishable items you can enjoy by adding water.
 Find the oats, granola, farro and quinoa that’s hiding in the market.
 You should be able to buy it by bulk and feast on it when you have water (and a stove or microwave) available.
 Grab some bulk spices like cinnamon, nutmeg, oregano, and basil to flavor your food.
 You might even be able to find these spices in their herbal and fresh versions.
 How about picking up a new spice that’s local and untried?

-Eating Organic While Traveling
+Eating Organic Food While Traveling

 6 different varieties of maracoya i